What you need to do to get your government stimulus check

 Anyone earning up to $75,000 in adjusted gross income and who has a Social Security number will receive a $1,200 payment.
 That means married couples filing joint returns will receive the full payment — $2,400 — if their adjusted gross income, which what you report on your taxes, is under $150,000.

 The payment steadily declines for those who make more.
 Those earning more than $99,000, or $198,000 for joint filers, are not eligible.
-The thresholds are slightly different for those who file as a head of household.
+For heads of household with one child, the benefit starts to decline at $112,500 and falls to zero at $146,500.

 Parents will also receive $500 for each qualifying child.